-Female Field Facilitator Becomes a Role Model in Pakistani Cotton Community
+Female Farmer Becomes a Role Model in Pakistani Cotton Community

 In Pakistan, approximately 1.5 million smallholder farmers rely on cotton for a living.
 Cotton is the country’s most widely cultivated crop and an important raw material for its growing textiles industry, representing 8.5% of GDP.1 However, as cotton farmers contend with the effects of extreme weather and pest outbreaks damaging the crops, the future of Pakistan’s cotton production will depend on men and women playing an equal role in fighting climate change and promoting sustainable farming practices.